-Belt Harris Pechacek, LLLP Certified Public Accountants Houston, Texas January 6, 2023
+Belt Harris Pechacek, LLLP Certified Public Accountants Houston, Texas January 10, 2024

-SCHEDULE OF FINDINGS AND QUESTIONED COSTS
+SCHEDULE OF FINDINGS AND QUESTIONED COSTS For the Year Ended August 31, 2023

-A. SUMMARY OF AUDIT RESULTS
+A. SUMMARY OF AUDITORS RESULTS

 - 1. The auditors' report expresses an unmodified opinion on the financial statements of UT Tyler University Academy. - 2.
-Significant deficiencies in internal control were not disclosed by the audit of the basic financial statements. - 3.
+Material weaknesses in internal control were not disclosed by the audit of the basic financial statements. - 3.
+Significant deficiencies in internal control were not disclosed by the audit of the basic financial statements. - 4.
 No instances of noncompliance material to the financial statements were disclosed during the audit.